dontehandy/firstProject/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)

-Worked on it for about 4 days.
-But the bulk of the work was done in a two day period and i spent the rest trying to refactor and clean up the code and ensuring functionality.
+Worked on it for about four days.
+But the bulk of the work was done in a two day period and I spent the rest trying to refactor and clean up the code and ensuring functionality.
 I am currently in module 2 of the Turing program.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to your GitHub.
 Consider also providing LinkedIn link)